 I am not an avid collector nor an expert in old silver, and would appreciate any help that any one wishes to give me in identifying these pieces.
 The statements are based upon pictures which I have seen in books and high end catalogs.

 The mote spoon (5.75" 146mm) is an unusual piece with a pointed edge which was designed to clear the tea pot when tea leaves blocked the opening screen.
 The spoon bowl was designed to remove the small floating pieces of tea leaf or foreign matter (motes) that might be found in the cup.
-The spoons can be dated by the shape of the perforations in the bowl.
+The spoons can sometimes be dated by the shape of the perforations in the bowl.

 This spoon contains only one mark (not at all unusual for these pieces)